openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 (There's no penalty for starting with a smaller boot drive.
 Moving to a larger drive, if needed, can be done later.)

-Note:   Buying flash devices on-line, even from reputable retailers, comes with the substantial risk of buying fakes.
+.. note::   Buying flash devices on-line, even from reputable retailers, comes with the substantial risk of buying fakes.

 Buying flash drives, in sealed packaging, from walk-in retail stores with liberal return policies is recommended.
 The use of cheap generics, fakes or knockoffs is highly discouraged.
 They tend to have a short life and they're known to cause problems, even if they initially test error-free.
 In addition, to detect fakes or defective media *even when new*; all SD-cards and USB thumb-drives, should be formatted and tested in accordance with the process outlined under Format and Testing Flash Media.
 If they fail error